panserbjorn/Haskell-API-Tutorial/Tutorial.md

    - Setup and Installation
    - ghcup
-   - VSCode
+   - VSCode extensions
+      - Haskell
-   - Haskell Language Server
+   - Haskell Language Server and the GHC, Cabal, and Stack versions

 2. Hello World